aasiyahrashan/SeverityScoresOMOP/README.md

 ## Installation instructions
-- Use `devtools::install_github("aasiyahrashan/SeverityScoresOMOP", auth_token = "your_PAT")`
+- Use `devtools::install_github("aasiyahrashan/SeverityScoresOMOP")`
-- The personal access token is necessary, since this is currently a private repository

 #### This package reads in data from OMOP to calculate the APACHE II and SOFA scores.
 #### It also provides a convenient method of reading in other variables summarised into time windows.
-- Works on databases in the OMOP CDM format version 5.4.
+- Works on databases in the OMOP CDM format version 5.4 (See more detailed requirements regarding data format below).
 - Depends on the OHDSI SqlRender package, https://github.com/OHDSI/SqlRender, which can have quite limited translations between SQL dialects.
 - I've only used this package with SQLServer and PostgreSQL.
 Most of the code was tested on Postgres only.
 - Copy the `inst/example_concepts.csv` file.